 What I’m suggesting is that resilience goes way beyond that.
 Resilience is more than your ability to bounce back.
 It is your ability to proactively leap forward.

 Because we’re living in crazy times.
 And the world is evolving and changing at lightning speeds.

 I don’t know if we have the skills to deal with the amount of stress, disruption, demand, pressure, etc that we’re facing in the world today.

 I think everyone can learn resilience.
 Resilience is not reserved for the rich and famous.

-I would say that resilience is a skillset, a mindset, and a toolset that every can and ought to develop.
+I would say that resilience is a skillset, a mindset, and a toolset that everyone can and ought to develop.